tahasinshadat/agentic-pilot/README.md

-# JARVIS - Advanced AI Assistant
+# SARAH - Advanced AI Assistant

 An advanced voice-activated AI assistant with vision and autopilot capabilities, combining the best of conversational AI with powerful computer control.
 Inspired by Iron Man's JARVIS and enhanced with Open-Interface's autonomous UI automation.